myszon01/bol-tracker/README.md

 3. From root of plutus-apps run `nix-shell`
 4. Once in nix shell navigate to bol-tracker project root directory
 5. Run `cabal update` next `cabal build` and finally `cabal repl`
+6. Next you need to load test module by running `:l TestBoLTracker`
-6. To execute sample transactions run `runContract AllGood` to test happy path or `runContract Rejected` to test alternative branch
+7. To execute sample transactions run `runContract AllGood` to test happy path or `runContract Rejected` to test alternative branch